xoriors/course-rust/README.md

 ### What it's **NOT**:

-- Exhaustive learning course with every day sessions with teachers
+- Exhaustive learning course with everyday sessions with teachers
 - Paid course
 - Learn at your own pace
 - It doesn't offer you a job

 ## Structure

-- Will last for 8 weeks + final project
+- Will last for min 8 weeks + final project
 - Each week, students will read a few chapters from `The Rust Book`
+- Home assignments for read chapters.
+You're encouraged to also [learn by doing](https://github.com/xoriors/course-rust/wiki/Additional-resources#learn-by-doing) using these resources
 - Will build a project from scratch for the whole duration of the course (a mini-Redis distributed on replica mode with a load balancer) run from CLI as server and client, and also as libraries
 - Every week, we'll have a 2h call where we:
   - Discuss last week's assignment